 - Karma Kommittee and Refund: PointsBet also has what’s called the Karma Kommittee, which from time to time decides to refund bets that were lost because of some form of a bad beat.
 PointsBet also has introduced the Personal Good Karma Refund, where customers who placed 10 or more cash bets in a month can get a refund of up to $100 in bet credits for their worst bad beats of the month.
 Just email a picture of your bad beat to [email protected], and if you’re eligible you’ll get your refund within 24 hours.

 Clearly, PointsBet has tons of promos.
 And as we mentioned at the top, there’s even more, so make sure you go to the promos page to check out all the offerings.

-Yes, the New York State Gaming Commission approved the PointsBet mobile license towards the beginning of November 2021.
-PointsBet is now completely legal in New York and is open to those aged 21 or over when betting and banking within state lines.
+Yes, the New York State Gaming Commission approved the PointsBet mobile license in November, 2021 and the sportsbook came online in January, 2022.
+PointsBet is completely legal in New York and is open to those aged 21 or over when betting and banking within state lines.

 PointsBet was approved under primary applicant Kambi, and is taxed in the state at 51% under a 10-year minimum license.